Auerbach-Lab/Behavior-autoanalysis/README.md

 # PiedPiper 1.0.1

 ## Installation
 Download the repository and, as necessary, update installed R packages from the dependency list below.
+Run the `font setup.R` admin tool line by line.

 ### Dependencies
 	tidyverse >= 2.0.0